Peloton member running outdoors

 “Neither [outdoor or indoor running] is better than the other,” Becs says.
 “Run however you are going to get it done.
 The only thing to remember is that most races are outdoors, so having some outdoor running experience will benefit your race-day performance.
 I like to ensure that the long runs are done outside if all other sessions are chosen to be on a tread.”

 The moral of the story?
-Do what’s best for you, and the benefits will follow, whether you’re training inside or outside.
+Try to get a little time outside, but ultimately you should do what’s best for you, and the benefits will follow, whether you’re training inside or outside.

 In running, a pace chart is meant to help you determine what pace you need to keep in order to hit your target race time.
 Instead of trying to do the calculations in your head, it’s easier to refer to a chart that will break down your 3.1-mile race, mile by mile, with how fast you should be running at any point so you can maintain your pace.